scuzzydude/asimov/asimov.md

 Who is accountable?
 Real responsibility comes with accountability.

-We should agree while an artist is alive, he's accountable for his work.
+While an artist is alive, he's accountable for his work.
 Copyrights generally extend 70 years after a creator's death -- typically several generations of heirs.

 The idea of an agent is simple.
 As a creative professional, you hire somebody to find you paid work in exchange for a percentage of the income.
 What percentage agents are paid varies both by industry and talent level.
 For the simplicity of my example, let's just say that agents typically get 10% of an artist's income.